 Third, we focus on weaknesses.
-For cyclists and runners, for example, that’s almost always building core, particularly back, and hip strength as well as balance.
+For cyclists and runners, for example, that’s almost always building core and glute and hip strength as well as balance.

-At the gym, we use primarily kettlebells, dumbbells, suspension straps, bands, and bodyweight.
+At the studio, we use primarily kettlebells, dumbbells, suspension straps, bands, and bodyweight.

-We do a lot of unilateral work.
-For example, we do a lot of Bulgarian split squats.
+For example, we do a lot of unilateral work, like Bulgarian split squats.

 At-Home Strength Training for Endurance Athletes Course